toku-sa-n/blob-tileset-generator/README.md

-# blob-tile-generator
+# Blob tileset generator

-A program to generate a blob tile from 1x5 image.
+A program to generate a [blob tileset](http://www.cr31.co.uk/stagecast/wang/blob.html) from a 1x5 tileset image.
+You can create a map with the generated blob tileset using [Tiled](https://www.mapeditor.org/).

 ## Usage

 ```
-cabal run blob-tile-generator.cabal -- <1x5 tile image path>
+cabal run blob-tileset-generator.cabal -- <1x5 tileset image path>
 ```

-The 1x5 tile image must satisfy that
+The 1x5 tileset image must satisfy that
 - `width * 5 == height`.
 - width is even.